massimo-cassandro/js-file-uploader/README.md

 The parameters can be overridden according to this cascading sequence:

 * Values of `_set_options.js` file are the default ones
-* Parameters assigned in `FileUploader2.init` override the default ones, and are valid for all the FileUploader2 elements involved
+* Parameters assigned in `FileUploader.init` override the default ones, and are valid for all the FileUploader elements involved
 * Parameters assigned to each FileUploader instance prevail and override the previous ones: in this way it is possible to have different behaviors also on the same page.

 Infine, se è presente un campo `input[type="file"]` all'interno dell'elemento FileUploader, gli eventuali attributi `accept`, `required`, `multiple` o `disabled` presenti vengono presi in considerazione nella configurazione.